ChrisGuzman/chrisguzman.github.io/talks/jsonapi.md

 #Request comments with an article
 GET /articles/1?include=comments

-#Request comments & authors with an article
+#Request authors & photos with an article
-GET /articles/1?include=comments,authors
+GET /articles/1?include=authors,photos

 #Request comments as well as the author of each of those comments
 GET /articles/1?include=comments.author